openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

     ```

 This common definition provided by Protobuf allows for quick adaptation and ensures that different implementations (like those in the Wax library) are correctly aligned with the ecosystem's standards.

+!!!secondary
+The complete documentation for protobuf operations can be found [here](https://gitlab.syncad.com/hive/wax/-/wikis/interfaces/operation)
+!!!